Experimental genuine quantum nonlocality in the triangle network

-Very few experimental proofs of quantum network nonlocality where performed.
-The very first experiments considered the entanglement swapping scenario (or bilocal scenario), which were reported by Saunders et al~\cite{saunders2017experiment} and Carvacho et al~\cite{carvacho2017experiment} in 2017.
-In 2019, a more stringent bilocal experiment was performed with several loopholes closed~\cite{sun2019experiment}.
-The experimental studies were also extended to the star networks with up to four branches~\cite{poderini2020experiment, Chao2021experiment} and the triangle networks~\cite{suprano2022experiment, Polino2022experiment}.
-However these experiments are all closely related to standard violation of Bell theorem in a scenario involving a single source and can be realized without entangled measurements.
-In particular, the last one implements the Fritz distribution~\cite{ Polino2022experiment}, which can be viewed as a standard Bell test embedded in the triangle network, in which only one source needs to be entangled and the other two sources can be classically correlated.
+Few experimental proofs of quantum network nonlocality were performed, in the entanglement swapping scenario~\cite{saunders2017experiment,carvacho2017experiment} (with several loopholes closed in~\cite{sun2019experiment}), the star networks~\cite{poderini2020experiment, Chao2021experiment} and triangle networks~\cite{suprano2022experiment}.
+However these are all closely related to standard violation of Bell theorem in a scenario involving a single source and can be realized without entangled measurements.
+E.g.,~\cite{ Polino2022experiment} implements the Fritz distribution, which can be viewed as a standard Bell test embedded in the triangle network, in which only one source needs to be entangled and the other two sources can be classically correlated.
 In the bilocal scenario, several attempt were performed to solve this problem.
-In particular, the correlations generated by the Elegant Joint Measurements (EJMs) (see Eq.~\ref{eq:EJM_Measurement} was studied in~\cite{Gisin2019, bilocalEJM, CenXiao2022experiment}).
-A new concept of full network nonlocality was proposed~\cite{Fullnetwork} and demonstrated in both bilocal~\cite{Xuemei2023experiment} and star networks~\cite{NingNing2023experiment}, which certifies all links of the network distribute nonlocal resources.
-Besides photonic system, Bäumer et al. also demonstrated network nonlocality in a superconducting quantum computer by using deterministic entangled measurements~\cite{baumer2021}.
-All these experiments try to obtain genuine network nonlocal correlations, that is nonlocal correlations obtained in a network which cannot be viewed as comming from some embedded standard Bell test in a network~\cite{Marco2019, NNrev}.
+In particular, the correlations generated by the Elegant Joint Measurements (EJMs) (see Eq.~\ref{eq:EJM_Measurement} which was studied in~\cite{bilocalEJM, CenXiao2022experiment}) and a new concept of full network nonlocality was proposed~\cite{Fullnetwork} and demonstrated~\cite{Xuemei2023experiment,NingNing2023experiment}.
+All these experiments try to obtain genuine network nonlocal correlations, that is nonlocal correlations obtained in a network which cannot be viewed as coming from some embedded standard Bell test in a network~\cite{Marco2019, NNrev}.